r00tstici/writeups/DaVinciCTF_2021/Flipping_tables/README.md

 1) Send `'0' * (BLOCK_SIZE - 2)` and take note of the hash ( `encrypted_flag` )
 2) For each printable character c, send `hex(c)` padded with `BLOCK_SIZE - 2` zeros and store the hash ( `encrypted_char` )
 3) If `encrypted_flag == encrypted_char` we found the first character
-4) Reduce padding of 2 characters and append `encrypted_flag`
+4) Reduce padding of 2 characters and append the `encrypted_flag`
-5) Repeat until you complete first block
+5) Repeat until you complete the first block

-We have the first part of the flag `'dvCTF{3CB_4ngry_'`.
+We have the first part of the flag `dvCTF{3CB_4ngry_`.
-Now we have to change `BLOCK_SIZE` to 64 characters and repeat all using the first part of hashed flag.
+Now we have to change `BLOCK_SIZE` to 64 characters and repeat all using the first part of the hashed flag.

-To be sure that the idea was good, we first compared `'0' * 30` hash with `'0' * 30 + 'd'` hash as we knew that the flag should have started with `d`
+To be sure that the idea was good, we first compared `'0' * 30` hash with `'0' * 30 + 'd'` hash since we knew that the flag should have started with `d`.

 ## Flag